fredericoo/saltplay/README.md

-# SaltPlay
+# wrkplay

-Get your personal OKRs ready: SaltPlay (pun very intended) enables you to brag over your office games performance.
+Get your personal OKRs ready: wrkplay (pun very intended) enables you to brag over your office games performance.
 A way more interesting way to 1-on-1.

 ## Getting Started